Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 Sticking to content themes

-Your visuals are important when it comes to marketing your content to the people you aim to reach.
+One of the most important aspects of social media marketing is your visuals.
+This is crucial when it comes to marketing your content to the people you aim to reach.
 A consistent and colorful theme will help you to attract customer attention.
 Social media tools have themes available (and so do Instagram and Postmates), which helps you to create a content theme that is specific to your company or brand.
-You can use memes, product photos, and repost content from users according to your chosen color scheme.
+You can use memes and product photos and repost content from users according to your chosen color scheme.

 UGC and interactive content

 User-generated content (UGC) is content generated by your followers that you can use by reposting, resharing, or screenshotting to engage with customers.
-These also include hashtags related to your brand or answers to questions you may ask, which all boost your engagement rate.
+These also include a hashtag or two related to your brand or answers to questions you may ask, which all boost your engagement rate.

 Stories and time-sensitive content